 And just the night before Restore the Shore’s benefit, we were embracing the NY/NJ connection that was making pigskin history.
 Moonshine was freely flowing at Gotham City Hall for a two story blowout supporting all of the people who made Super Bowl XLVIII happen this year.
-We were very proud to be one of only two distilleries present at the event.

 The fun didn’t end there though.
 After both events, we shot up to the beautiful and always inspiring Mohonk Mountain House in New Paltz to take part in their Locavore Weekend.
 A celebration of all things local, many of the state’s finest food suppliers, distilleries, and artisans were on site to sample their wares.
 Music, dancing, art, cooking demos and a panel discussion including esteemed local distillers Ralph Erenzo and Dave Pickerell were also on the menu for this incredible weekend.

 On the evening of February 25th, we joined with some of New York’s finest chefs to help raise money at the Cookies for Kids’ Cancer annual gala.
 Cookies for Kids’ Cancer is a charity very dear to our hearts, which has been raising millions of dollars to fund research for pediatric cancer.
 We were very honored to take part in the special evening.

 This coming weekend we will take part in The New York Times Travel Show.
 Thousands of travel-hungry visitors will descend on The Jacob Javits Center to explore exciting new destinations both near and far.
 We are delighted to oblige by offering a peek of Dutch’s Spirits at Harvest Homestead Farm opening to the public in Fall 2014!
 Tickets are still available.